Northern governors: Open grazing no longer sustainable - TODAY

-The Northern Governors Forum say the current system of open grazing, operated by herders in the country, is no longer sustainable.
+The Northern Governors Forum says the current system of open grazing, operated by herders in the country, is no longer sustainable.

 The forum, in a communiqué issued after a virtual meeting held on Feb.
 8 stated that the system should be reviewed in view of increasing urbanisation and population of the country.